 Table of Contents

-Tutorial Install and run Traceroute on Ubuntu 20.04 LTS
+Installing traceroute on Ubuntu 20.04 LTS

 Follow the steps below to quickly install the traceroute instructions on Ubuntu.
 You can simply follow the steps below and place it in your command line terminal using the built-in APT package manager.